Economy of New Zealand: Telecommunications

 Present-day telecommunications in New Zealand include telephony, radio, television, and internet usage.
 A competitive telecommunications market has seen mobile prices drop to some of the lowest in the OECD.
 The copper wire and fibre cable networks are mostly owned by Chorus Limited, a publicly listed company.
 Chorus wholesales services to retail providers (such as Spark).
-In the mobile sector, there are three operators: Spark, Vodafone and 2degrees.
+In the mobile sector, there are three operators: Spark, One NZ and 2degrees.

 Internet

 New Zealand has a high rate of internet use.
 As of October 2014, there are 1,916,000 broadband connections and 65,000 dial-up connections in New Zealand, of which 1,595,000 are residential and 386,000 are business or government.
-The majority of connections are digital subscriber line over phone lines.

 The Government has two plans to bring Ultra-Fast Broadband to 97.8% of the population by 2019, and is spending NZ$1.35 billion on public-private partnerships to roll out fibre-to-the-home connection in all main towns and cities with population over 10,000.
-The program aims to deliver ultra-fast broadband capable of at least 100 Mbit/s download and 50Mbit/s upload to 75% of New Zealanders by 2019.
+The program aims to deliver ultra-fast broadband capable of at least 100 Mbit/s download and 50 Mbit/s upload to 75% of New Zealanders by 2019.
 In total, 1,340,000 households in 26 towns and cities will be connected.

-Gigabit internet (1000Mbit/s download speeds) was made available to the entire Ultra-Fast Broadband (UFB) footprint on 1 October 2016, in an announcement from Chorus.
+Gigabit internet (1000 Mbit/s download speeds) was made available to the entire Ultra-Fast Broadband (UFB) footprint on 1 October 2016, in an announcement from Chorus.

-A$300 million Rural Broadband Initiative (RBI) has also been introduced by the Government, with the aim to bring broadband of at least 5Mbit/s to 86% of rural customers by 2016.
+A$300 million Rural Broadband Initiative (RBI) has also been introduced by the Government, with the aim to bring broadband of at least 5 Mbit/s to 86% of rural customers by 2016.